w3c/silver/prototypes/README.md

 *  I also suggest that we build a living style guide to document our work and to help faciliate collaboration.

-*  Let's establish a agile testing methodology for the prototypes.
+*  Let's establish an agile testing methodology for the prototypes.
 This could include a combination of automated, manual, and user testing.